Reading F.C.: Crest and colours

+The Reading Coat of Arms was used as the crest of the club on early match day programs.
+It is recognised as the first crest of the club.
 The first crest to appear on a Reading kit was in 1953, it featured just the letter "R".
 There was no crest seen again until 1981 when there was a crest featuring three elm trees and the rivers Thames and Kennet; this only lasted two seasons.
 From 1987 to 1996 the crest used the new kit colours of yellow, sky blue, royal blue and white.
 A brief return to a design based on the 1981 crest was reintroduced for the 1996–97 and 1997–98 seasons.
 Commenting on the need for a new crest to coincide with the move to the Madejski Stadium, as well as moving into the new millennium, Sir John Madejski said: "I know some traditionalists will say we should keep the old badge but they should bear in mind the need to move forward."
 The current crest was first seen on the kits for the 1998–99 season.
 It is based on the club colours—blue and white—and includes a crown to represent the Royal County of Berkshire and the Maiwand Lion to represent Reading.

 The club's home kit for the 2022–23 season saw University of Reading's Ed Hawkins' stripe design included on the sleeves with the stripes representing the average temperature for a single year since Reading's foundation to raise awareness for climate change, the shirt itself being made of recycled plastic bottles.